Tarata, Bolivia: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. It's important that you pick the correct kind.
-The vast majority of adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A and C. Be sure to pick the correct type.
+The majority of adapters available are just plugs and expect your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most places.

 A portable power bank, like this one